gogins/csound-extended/README.md

     programming language and the Euterpea package for algorithmic composition, in the haskell directory.
 This is a dynamic FFI and does not require to be pre-built in order to be used.

+11. Some plugin opcodes for Csound, including bformdec2, chuap, cmask, MVerb, and the STK opcodes.

 With regret I must announce that CsoundVST and the vst4cs opcodes are no longer maintained here.
 This is due to efforts by Steinberg to force developers to move